 - only members who have no claims are eligible for premium refund.

-Does this plan have dental or vision coverage?
+Does this plan have vision or dental coverage?

 What does Usual, Reasonable and Customary (URC) mean?

-Usual Reasonable and Customary is a term that insurance companies use to describe a limitation on their responsibility to pay for eligible medical expenses.
-Basically, URC refers to the fee typically charged by a provider for a specific procedure in a specific geographic area.
-So if a particular procedure typically costs $5,000 in the New York City area, and most providers customarily charge about $5,000 for that procedure, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
-Instead, they will limit their payment amount to "Usual Reasonable and Customary" - in this example, $5,000.
+Usual Reasonable and Customary (URC) refers to the average cost charged by a provider for a specific procedure in a specific geographic area.
+For example, if a particular procedure costs $5,000 on average in the New York City, the insurance company will not pay your provider in New York City $10,000 for the same exact procedure.
+Instead, they will limit their payment to "Usual Reasonable and Customary" — in this example, $5,000.

 Does the Atlas Travel Plan provide any home country coverage?

-You are free to visit any provider you wish under the Atlas Travel Insurance plan.
-There are, however, advantages when inside the USA to staying within one of the approved provider networks as when you stay within the network, your coinsurance will be 100% once you have paid your deductible (if you have one).
-You can locate a provider near to you by visiting our provider network search tool.
+You are free to visit any provider you wish with the Atlas Travel plan, however the plan does have an optional network called the Coventry Healthcare Network in the USA.
+If you stay inside the network you will have 100% coverage after your deductible (if you have one).
+You can locate a nearby provider by visiting our provider network search tool.

 What is Pre-Certification?